-- I. Remove staples, open flaps and remove cardboard sheet.
+- I. Remove staples, open flaps and remove the cardboard sheet.
 Remove the polystyrene side pieces and literature.
-Two people can then lift out the boiler (Fig. 39). - 2.
+Two people can then lift out the boiler (Figs. 39 & 40) - 2.
 After considering the site requirements (see Section 7.0) position the fixing template on the wall ensuring it is level both horizontally and vertically. - 3.
 Mark the position of the two most suitable fixing slots for the wall plate and boiler lower fixing holes.
 It is preferable to use the vertical fixing slots. - 4.
 Mark the position of the centre of the flue hole (rear exit).
-For side flue exit, mark as shown (Fig. 40). - 5.
+For side flue exit, mark as shown (Fig. 41). - 5.
 If required, mark the position of the gas and water pipes.
 Remove the template. - 6.
 Cut the hole for the flue (minimum diameter 116mm). - 7.
-Drill the wall as previously marked to accept the wall plugs supplied.
-Secure the wall plate using the fixing screws. - 8.
+Drill the wall as previously marked to accept suitable plugs and screws.
+Secure the plate to the wall. - 8.
 Using a spirit level ensure that the plate is level before finally tightening the screws. - 9.
 Connect the gas and water pipes to the valves on the wall plate using the copper tails supplied.
-Ensure that the sealing washers are fitted between the connections.
+Ensure that the sealing washers are fitted between the connections. - 10.
+Fit the filling loop as described in the instructions supplied with it.